943rd Rescue Group: Activation of the 943rd Troop Carrier Group

 As a result, the 943rd Troop Carrier Group was established at March Air Force Base, California on 17 January 1963 as the headquarters for the 729th Troop Carrier Squadron, which had been stationed there since October 1960.
 Along with group headquarters, a Combat Support Squadron, Materiel Squadron and a Tactical Infirmary were organized to support the 729th.
 The group was equipped with Fairchild C-119 Flying Boxcars for Tactical Air Command airlift operations.

 The group was one of four C-119 groups assigned to the 452nd Troop Carrier Wing in 1963.
 The others were the 942nd and 944th Troop Carrier Groups, also at March, and the 945th Troop Carrier Group at Hill Air Force Base, Utah.

 The group flew routine tactical airlift missions in the western states, inactivating its Flying Boxcars in 1969.
 It then was moved east to Charleston Air Force Base, South Carolina, where it was updated to the Lockheed C-141 Starlifter heavy intercontinental transport.
 The group's crews augmented Military Airlift Command units for strategic airlift missions worldwide, including contingency and humanitarian operations and took part in strategic mobility exercises for training.
 Inactivated in 1973 as part of an Air Force Reserve reorganization.

 Reactivated at March Air Force Base in 1985 with Lockheed C-130 Hercules transports.
 Inactivated in 1993 when the Air Force Reserve acquired C-141 Starlifter aircraft from the Regular Air Force that were moved to March as part of the 1994 BRAC closure of nearby Norton Air Force Base.
 Also pursuant to BRAC, March AFB was later renamed March Air Reserve Base in 1996.

 Rescue Group

-The 943rd Rescue Group (943 RQG) was reactivated in the Air Force Reserve Command on 12 February 2005 at Davis-Monthan Air Force Base as a geographically separated unit (GSU) of the 920th Rescue Wing (920 RQW).
+The 943rd Rescue Group was reactivated in the Air Force Reserve Command on 12 February 2005 at Davis-Monthan Air Force Base as a geographically separated unit of the 920th Rescue Wing.